Female education in STEM: Societal level

-Cultural and social norms influence girls’ perceptions about their abilities, roles in society and career and life aspirations.
+Cultural and social norms influence girls' perceptions about their abilities, roles in society and career and life aspirations.
 The degree of gender equality in wider society influences girls' participation and performance in STEM.
 To inspire and create an environment that is welcoming to girls, it is important to encourage them to pursue STEM areas from an early age in their education.
 In countries with greater gender equality, girls tend to have more positive attitudes and confidence about mathematics, and the gender gap in achievement in the subject is smaller.
 Additionally, in some countries there were more women receiving computer science degrees than men.
 That was primarily because a computer science degree was seen as indoor work.
 When the job title was adjusted to sound less masculine and more geared towards relationship building, females appeared to be more likely to enter the STEM field.
 Gender stereotypes portrayed in the media are internalised by children and adults and affect the way they view themselves and others.
 Media can perpetuate or challenge gender stereotypes about STEM abilities and careers.

 Effects of gender disparities

-The prolonged consequence of consistent gendered stereotypes relating to women's inability to become successful in the field of STEM is the development of a fixed mindset that they are not sufficiently equipped to think critically or contribute valuable ideas in careers in fields that currently employ predominantly male workers.
-Stepping into a workplace where men outnumber women, knowing that male co-workers expect lower capabilities from a woman, significantly undermines women's skills and performance in their jobs.
+The long-term effects of gender stereotypes relating to women's ability to succeed in STEM may contribute to lower self-confidence and perceptions of ability in fields where men are the majority.
+These perceptions can influence participation and engagement in STEM education and careers.
+Working in environments where men outnumber women, and where women may face lower expectations from colleagues can negatively affect performance and workplace experiences.
+Such conditions may also contribute to feelings of isolation and a reduced sense of belonging.
 This in part is due to the heuristic representativeness – when people do not look the part, others are more critical of them.
 In a heavily male populated environment, men are more critical of women because they do not appear how the abstract representation in STEM fields typically appear.
 A study demonstrating the effects of construal level priming conditions between men and women, concluded that high construal levels facilitate the use of representativeness heuristic.
 In contrast, low construal conditions portrayed a decrease in the use of representativeness heuristic.